rawlins/svgling/README.md

 ## Strengths and limitations

 The `svgling` package does its rendering in one pass -- it takes a tree structure as input, produces an svg output, and that's it.
 Because of this, it is extremely simple to use in Jupyter, and no messing with plugins or Jupyter settings should be necessary.
 Because it is SVG-based, scaling and embedding in any web context should work smoothly.
-It also has minimal dependencies, just one package that provides an abstraction layer over generating svg.
-(If you're interested in programmatic diagramming in svg for Jupyter, I do recommend [`svgwrite`](https://github.com/mozman/svgwrite), it's under active maintenance and has a very pleasant API + good documentation.)
+It also has minimal dependencies, just one package ([`svgwrite`](https://github.com/mozman/svgwrite)) that provides an abstraction layer over the process of generating valid SVG text.

 Single-pass rendering also places limitations on what can be done.
 One of the challenges is that it mostly uses absolute position, and the exact position and